Kenosha Haunted Places, Houses, and Directions to The Hill

 Haunted Places to Tour near Kenosha

-Despite a restoration attempt, the old Kenosha Theatre on 6th Street remains a relic of the opulent 20th Century cinema houses.
+Despite a restoration attempt, the old Kenosha Theatre on 6th Street remains an abandoned relic of the opulent 20th Century cinema houses.
 Though it hasn’t housed an audience in more than 50 years, late at night the projectors still flicker.
 The smell of popcorn overcomes the mildew as the social elite and well-to-do still stream into their seats to see the latest feature, starring Gables or Sinatra.

 The Gilbert M. Simmons Memorial Library on 59th Place is still haunted by its namesake, as well as Catherine Durkee, when she’s not occupying her former home at Kemper Hall.
 Durkee is known to rearrange books when the librarians aren’t watching.